ramosrenzo/Recipes-Prediction-Model/README.md

-# Building a Ratings Prediction Model
+# Building a Calories Prediction Model

 A Data Science project about model building for DSC80 at UCSD.